ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 5. Check the results of the classified images on the UI.

    If you are interested in checking the job details, run the command `ibmcloud coligo job list` to see the list of job runs and then pass the job name retrieved from the list to the command - `ibmcloud coligo job get --name <JOBRUN_NAME>`.
 To check the logs, run the following command `ibmcloud coligo job logs --name <JOBRUN_NAME> `
-   {:tip}

-## Create a job definition and run a job
+   {:tip}-->

+## Test the application
-{: #job}
+{: #test_the_app}

-In this section, you will understand what happens under the hood once you click the **Classify** button in the UI, how a job definition created and used in a job run.
+Now that you have the backend application connected to the frontend application, let's test it by uploading images for image classification.
+To test, you will create a job definition and use the job definition to run a job to classify images using {{site.data.keyword.visualrecognitionshort}} service. <!--understand what happens under the hood once you click the **Classify** button in the UI, how a job definition created and used in a job run.-->

 Jobs in Coligo are meant to run to completion as batch or standalone executables.
 They are not intended to provide lasting endpoints to access like a Coligo application does.

+### Create a job definition

 Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
 Rather than specifying the full configuration of a job each time it is executed, you can create a `job definition` which acts as a "template" for the job.